 A cat can feel tremors from an earthquake as much as a few hours before the quake hits.
-The reason they know before humans is because of their incredibly strong hearing, which is so sensitive that it can pick up on very faint sounds caused by earthquakes.
+The reason they know before humans are because the body surface of cats is quite a bit drier than a human’s, which in turn makes felines more likely to pick up on electrostatic variances.
 A group of cats may all suddenly start acting erratically and even aggressively for no apparent reason — they’re sensing something coming!

-A Cat will Spend 12 hours of the Day Grooming Themselves
+A Cat will Spend 12 hours of the Day Grooming Itself.

 Grooming also helps them get rid of loose hair or dirt on their coats that might otherwise cause matting or damage to the fur.
 They also use grooming as an opportunity to interact with their surroundings by marking out boundaries with scent glands in the paws.

-The ability to see, hear and smell develops within one week of birth.
+The ability to see, hear, and smell develops within one week of birth.
 Kittens are born without these senses because the parts of the brain that control them haven’t developed yet.
-The kittens’ eyes do start opening at around 10-16 days old, even though they can’t see fully until about three weeks later – it’s important for their eyes to stay clean during this time so there’s no risk of infection.
+The kittens’ eyes do start opening at around 10-16 days old, even though they can’t see fully until about three weeks later – their eyes need to stay clean during this time, so there’s no risk of infection.

-They can crawl about by around 3 weeks but still rely on their mother for warmth, protection, nutrition, and grooming during this stage.
-The umbilical cord is left attached to the kitten for between 1-3 days after birth because it nutrients from the placenta
+They can crawl about for around 3 weeks but still rely on their mother for warmth, protection, nutrition, and grooming during this stage.
+The umbilical cord is left attached to the kitten for between 1-3 days after birth because of the nutrients from the placenta.

-But what an owner might notice, is the peculiar way in which a mother cat will nuzzle her kittens with her nose or lick around their heads after birth — this helps stimulate proper development of these functions.
+But what an owner might notice is the peculiar way in which a mother cat will nuzzle her kittens with her nose or lick around their heads after birth — this helps stimulate the proper development of these functions.
 Isn’t it amazing?

 Many people don’t realize just how good cats are at smelling.
 They have about 200 million scent glands compared to a human’s 5 million, and there’s a reason why they’re so good at it!
 Cats need such an incredible sense of smell to be able to tell one cat from another and also to help them find their way around by smelling the objects around them.
 They can identify specific odors like catnip and their own urine.